 • The balance sheet test – does your company owe more than it owns, or are the assets exceeded by its liabilities?

-• The legal action test – if a business you owe money obtains a court judgement that goes unanswered or if your company has outstanding Statutory Demands for payment.
+• The legal action test – if a business you owe money obtains a court judgment that goes unanswered or if your company has outstanding Statutory Demands for payment.

-If your company fails any of these tests you must maximise creditors’ interests as a priority and it is very likely your company is insolvent.
+If your company fails any of these tests, you must maximise creditors’ interests as a priority, and your company is likely insolvent.